quan22022003/quan22022003/README.md

 - [Modelling Creditability: A Bayesian Approach](https://github.com/quan22022003/Modelling-Creditability-A-Bayesian-Approach) - Modelling Creditability of Customers from a German bank with Bayesian Logistic Regression method.
 Achieved a precision of 81%.
 - [Predictive Modeling for Sleep Efficiency](https://github.com/quan22022003/Predictive-Modeling-for-Sleep-Efficiency-Using-Machine-Learning) - Modeling Sleep Effiency with Linear Regression method.
 Achieved a low Mean-square Error of 0.027.
 - [Modeling Futures Volatility with BayesARCH](https://github.com/quan22022003/Modeling-Gold-Futures-Volatility-with-BayesARCH) - Modeling Gold Futures Volatility with Bayesian ARCH and GARCH model.
 Achieved a Mean-square Error of 0.386.
-- [Modeling Futures Volatility with BayesARCH](https://github.com/quan22022003/Credit-Card-Fraud-Detection-with-MCA-and-LDA) - Conducting a Statistical Analysis of Credit Card Fraud with MDA and LDA.
+- [Credit Card Fraud Detection with MDA and LDA](https://github.com/quan22022003/Credit-Card-Fraud-Detection-with-MCA-and-LDA) - Conducting a Statistical Analysis of Credit Card Fraud with MDA and LDA.
 Achieved a high Specificity of 0.99 with LDA.

 ### Database Management